 Once you have your first draft, it will require revision.
 To determine what needs reworking, read the entire paper—preferably aloud!
 As you’re reading, consider: What works?
 What doesn't?
 Is this content necessary for understanding the larger topic?
 Now, get more specific.
 Working through paragraph by paragraph, ask yourself the purpose of each in terms of the thesis.

 During the revision stage of the writing process, you have the opportunity to step back from your text and make changes so readers can more clearly understand.
 Revision typically means you are making sure your information is well organized, appropriate and complete.
 This is your opportunity to remove unnecessary text, rearrange paragraphs, or add sections/paragraphs.
 You may even find it necessary to do more research for a particular part of your paper.
 That is all part of the process.

 - Explained why I conducted this research?

-- Clarified how this research fits into other research?
+- Clarified how my research fits with previously published research?

 - Reported results?

 - Confirmed the logic of my reasoning and inference?

 After you feel comfortable with your content, consider the organization of your draft.
 See Revising for Organization to learn strategies for improving the structure of your paper and the logical presentation of your ideas.